dr. M. Hoogvliet

 Coordinator COST Action IS1301 “New Communities of Interpretation” (0.3fte fixed-term)

-Lecturer in Medieval History, Lecturer in French, University of Groningen (1.0fte fixed-term)
+Teaching Fellow in Medieval History, Teaching Fellow in French, University of Groningen (1.0fte fixed-term)

 Postdoctoral Researcher, University of Groningen, the Netherlands.

 Research project: ‘Holy Writ and Lay Readers: A Social History of Vernacular Bible Translations in the Late Middle Ages - France’ (0.8 fte, fixed-term).

 Including Chair of the Advisory Board of the Groningen Institute for Cultural Studies (ICOG).